 Effective Leadership in Times of Crisis like COVID-19

-Leadership in IT consulting and software development companies plays an important role in motivating employees as well as guiding them towards the attainment of organizational goals.
+Leadership in software development and IT consulting companies plays an important role in motivating employees as well as guiding them towards the attainment of organizational goals.

 The real test of leadership does not occur when the business is smooth sailing; rather, it happens during unprecedented situations or crisis like COVID-19, which the world is facing right now.
 The way a leader behaves during such a crisis, or actions which he takes to lead the business through a crisis, determines his credibility as a good or bad leader.